AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

     step: 1
     default: 0
 seeds:
-  # scenario: seed of the pseudo-random generator used during the creation of
-  # the simulation (for instance, perturbation of grid nodes in the
-  # `displacement` section)
+  # reference to the `random` variable
   scenario: *random
-  # simulation: seed of the pseudo-random generator used during the simulation
-  # (for instance, controlling which event occurs before the following one)
   simulation: *random
 {% endhighlight %}

 #### The `environment` key

 The `environment` key is used to load the [Environment][Environment] implementation.
-It is optional, defaults to a [continuous bidimensional space][DefaultEnvironment], and supports the class loading mechanism with default search package `it.unibo.alchemist.model.implementations.environments`.
+It is optional, defaults to a [continuous bidimensional space][DefaultEnvironment].
+If no fully qualified environment name is provided for class loading, Alchemist uses the package [environments][EnvironmentPackage] to search for the class.

 **Examples**